asif4318/personal-website/content/post/github-actions/index.md

 I use continuous deployment and integration to streamline the workflows of building this website rapidly.
 I focus on making quick, incremental changes to the site.
 These changes can be quickly tested, pushed to the repository, and then automatically be deployed to production.

-## Explainging the Techonolgy and Tools:
+## Explaining the Technology and Tools:

 ![Diagram depicting GitHub Actions Workflow to publish changes to code automatically on Firebase](github_actions_diagram.jpg)